Zoher15/Zero-shot-s2/README.md

 This command should output the PyTorch version (e.g., `2.7.0+cu126`), confirm CUDA is available (`True`), and show relevant CUDA/cuDNN versions.
 If not, troubleshoot the PyTorch installation before proceeding.

 **c.
 Install `flash-attn`:**
-With PyTorch correctly installed, `flash-attn` can now be installed:
+With PyTorch correctly installed, `flash-attn` can now be installed.
+We use `ninja` for parallel compilation, which can speed up the process.
+Please be aware that this step might take a considerable amount of time (potentially up to 16 minutes or more, depending on your system).
 ```bash
 pip install packaging
 pip install ninja